 It’s important to note that DWI offenders cannot immediately ask for their records to be expunged following a conviction or guilty plea.
 The law specifically states that DWI offenders must wait at least 10 years before they file a petition for expungement.

 How to Expunge DWI Records

-Getting your criminal record expunged seems like a simple process, but it’s actually quite complicated.
+Getting your expungement under this section seems like a simple process, but it’s actually quite complicated.
 For this reason, it is in your best interest to work with an attorney instead of attempting to expunge your record on your own.

 If your criminal record is affecting your life, contact the attorneys at The Missouri DWI & Criminal Law Center at once.
 Let our criminal defense attorneys walk you through the process of expunging your record so you can live life to the fullest.

 You may be able to expunge a driving while intoxicated (DWI) or boating while intoxicated (BWI) guilty plea from your past if you are eligible to do so under Mo.
 Rev. Stat. § 610.130.
 After ten years have passed since you plead guilty or were found guilty at trial of an intoxication-related traffic or boating offense that was a misdemeanor or a county or city ordinance violation, you are eligible for an expungement order as to all official records related to the offense.
 However, you also must meet the following requirements in order to be eligible for relief:

 - Your conviction was your first offense of this nature.

 - Your conviction was NOT for driving a commercial motor vehicle while under the influence of alcohol.

 - You have not been convicted of any subsequent intoxication-related traffic or boating offenses.